Minecraft-API/UniversalValue/README.md

 What is this?
 ===============

 I have started to become sick of all these EMC like value systems.
-I've decided to create a system that can be adopted baby mod developers instead of them making their own system
+I've decided to create a system that can be adopted by mod developers instead of them making their own system

 License